MainulDip/AndroidDevStudy/Menu-Navigation.md

 There are two ways to provide contextual actions:

 - In a `floating context menu`.
 A menu appears as a floating list of menu items, similar to a dialog, when the user performs a touch & hold on a view that declares support for a context menu.
 Users can perform a contextual action on one item at a time.
 - In the `contextual action mode`.
 This mode is a system implementation of ActionMode that displays a contextual action bar, or CAB, at the top of the screen with action items that affect the selected item(s).
-When this mode is active, users can perform an action on multiple items at once, if your app supports that.
+When this mode is active, users can perform an action on multiple items at once, if your app supports that

 ### Popup Menu:
 Guide: https://developer.android.com/develop/ui/views/components/menus#PopupMenu